dantegates/dantegates.github.io/_posts/2018-09-17-hypothesis-testing-for-humans---do-the-umps-really-want-to-go-home.md

 Before going any further let's take a quick look at the data.

 I used [pybaseball](https://github.com/jldbc/pybaseball) to acquire the data for this post.
-You can find the entire data pull [HERE - FIX LINK]().
+You can find the entire data pull [here](https://github.com/dantegates/mlb-statcast/blob/master/hypothesis-testing-for-humans-data-pull.ipynb).
 The data set consists of the total number of incorrect called strikes for the bottom of each extra inning in the 2018 season and whether the away team was holding onto the lead.

 Let's read in the data and plot the observations.